 However, a handful of studies have put the number anywhere between 300,000 and 2,800,000.
 We think it’s safe to assume that the higher part of that range is more accurate.

-Bangkok itself has five main red-light districts and many other areas where you can find brothels, “massage” parlors, “karaoke” bars, go-go bars, etc. And pretty much every major city and tourist destination, such as Pattaya, Phuket, and Chiang Mai, also boasts a thriving sex tourism scene.
+Bangkok has five main red-light districts and many other areas where you can find brothels, “massage” parlors, “karaoke” bars, and go-go bars.
+And pretty much every major city and tourist destination, such as Pattaya, Phuket, and Chiang Mai, also boasts a thriving sex tourism scene.

 What are the most popular red-light districts in Thailand?

-5. Phuket’s Bangla Road: A walking street lined with go-go bars, epic clubs, and freelance prostitutes.
+- Phuket’s Bangla Road: A walking street with go-go bars, epic clubs, and freelance prostitutes.

 The sex industry in Thailand is an out-and-open secret.
 Every day, literally thousands of tourists pay Thai women money in exchange for sex.
 Only a fraction of a percentage are ever arrested or prosecuted–even though they are technically breaking the law.

-So while, yes, prostitution is illegal in Thailand, it’s highly unlikely that you, the sex worker, or her employer will face any legal consequences for taking part in the Thai sex trade.
+So while yes, prostitution is illegal in Thailand, it’s improbable that you, the sex worker, or her employer will face any legal consequences for taking part in the Thai sex trade.

 Find the best activities, restaurants, and nightlife in Thailand.